tim-fiola/network_traffic_modeler_py3/docs/development.rst

 If you wish to contribute PRs to pyNTM, the sections below describe how to set up your development environment.

+Currently, pyNTM adheres to the *black* code formatting and *flake8*.
+More info on *black* is below.

+The *black* code formatting and *flake8* checks occur in the CI/CD pipeline.

+The sections below cover how to set up your local dev environment to run these checks prior to submitting a pull request.

 Set Up Your Virtual Environment
 -------------------------------